-Do not enter any information in this field.
-COPS does not require a Grantee to report this information.
-This field may be used for Administrative purposes by COPS.
+• Do not enter any information in this field.
+The COPS Office does not require a Grantee to report this information.
+This field may be used for Administrative purposes by the COPS Office.

-Block 10o: Unexpended Program Income NOT APPLICABLE
+Block 10o: Unexpended Program Income

-Do not enter any information in this field.
-COPS does not require a Grantee to report this information.
-This field may be used for Administrative purposes by COPS.
+• Do not enter any information in this field.
+The COPS Office does not require a Grantee to report this information.
+This field may be used for Administrative purposes by the COPS Office.